Follow the North Atlantic coastline from Reykjavík into the south coast wonderland and become a Northern Light Hunter.

-The result of powerful solar storms, the Northern Lights need clear winter skies to be visible.
-Rest assured, our expert operational team has decades of experience analysing weather patterns.
-We carefully review on a daily basis the cloud forecast and the Northern Lights forecast.
+A result of powerful solar storms, the Northern Lights need clear winter skies to be visible.
+Rest assured, our expert operational team has decades of experience analyzing weather patterns.
+We carefully review daily the cloud forecast and the Northern Lights forecast.
 We never set off unless we think we have a good chance of spotting them, meaning we have a high success rate.

 Every one of our Northern Lights tours is guided by one of our specially trained Northern Lights guides, who are both knowledgeable and helpful and will even offer tips on how to take photos of this wonderful natural phenomenon.
-To look for the Auroras you need to be outdoors in the Icelandic winter and so you definitely need to dress warmly.
-However, if you didn’t bring a warm coat, no worries since we are the only operator to offer ultra warm “Aurora Jackets” for rent on our tours.
+To look for the Auroras you need to be outdoors in the Icelandic winter and so you need to dress warmly.
+However, if you didn’t bring a warm coat, no worries since we are the only operator to offer ultra-warm “Aurora Jackets” for rent on our tours.

 Tours depart from the Reykjavik Terminal located at Skógarhlíð 10.
 Please be sure to arrive 15 minutes prior to departure along with a printed or digital copy of your ticket/voucher.

 If you have booked a hotel pickup with SmartBus™, please be at your chosen pickup location 30 minutes before the departure of the tour.
 Look for the Green SmartBus™ which will be outside your accommodation within 30 minutes of pickup.

 The Solheim Glacier is a magnificent and humbling site to behold.
 A ten-minute walk will lead you from the parking lot up the gravel path leading to the face of this glacial tongue extending from Myrdalsjökull, you will witness the glacial bed upon which the Solheimajökull sat not more than 50 years ago.
 Here you can also see beautiful icebergs revealing deep blue colors that have broken away from the glacier and floated down the lagoon.